Georgia Traffic Ticket Lawyer - Georgia Traffic Ticket Attorney

 We Can Help You!

 You may be thinking why could a DUI Defense firm help?
 As the top-rated DUI defense firm in Georgia we deal with the underlying traffic offenses associated with every DUI arrest.
 As a result, we are experts at handling traffic tickets in Georgia because every DUI case has an associated traffic ticket that was the reason the accused was pulled over in the first place.
-Richard Lawson is a former prosecutor who has devoted his career to helping people defend their Georgia Traffic Tickets for almost 20 years.
+Richard Lawson is a former prosecutor who has devoted his career to helping people defend their Georgia Traffic Tickets for more than 25 years.
 His reviews can be found on AVVO.
 All of our Georgia Traffic Ticket Attorneys are highly rated and trained to help you when you need it most.
 Richard Lawson is known as the Top-rated and most reviewed Georgia Traffic Ticket Lawyer and Georgia Speeding Ticket Lawyer.
-His office employes top-rated Georgia Speeding Ticket Attorneys that are trained to help you.
+His office employees top-rated Georgia Speeding Ticket Attorneys that are trained to help you.

 What Are The Potential Consequences When You Receive A Traffic Ticket In Georgia?